-You know how I said recently that my ideal organizer would be someone following me around with a gigantic whiteboard?
-Sadly, that still seems impractical, but I’m enjoying the next best thing: a giant 4 foot by 8 foot whiteboard I made for my home.
+My ideal dayplanner would be someone following me around with a gigantic whiteboard–but sadly, that seems impractical.
+I’m enjoying the next best thing: a giant 4 foot by 8 foot whiteboard I made for my home.

-This year I’ve been paying more attention to the way my physical world affects me: my mood, my work, my productivity.
-And since I started paying attention, I’ve realized that my physical world affects me a lot more than I’d realized!
-(I’ve been amazed at how much more peaceful my home feels since I started applying the Pinterest rule of decorating.)
+This year I’ve been paying attention to the way my physical world affects my mood and my productivity.
+I’ve realized that my physical world affects me a lot more than I’d realized.
+(My home feels much more peaceful since I started applying the Pinterest rule of decorating.)

-I first read about raingutter bookshelves in The Read-Aloud Handbook, and loved the concept: display books with their covers facing out, and kids (and grown-ups, too) will be more interested in reading because they can see the book covers.
-Plastic gutter material is a very cost-efficient way to build lots and lots of bookshelves, like these ones:
+I first read about raingutter bookshelves in The Read-Aloud Handbook, and loved the concept: display books with their covers facing out, and kids will be more interested in reading because they can see the book covers.
+They’re made from inexpensive plastic gutter material, and look like this:

-I used this tutorial from Denise in Bloom for the nitty-gritty details, and the total cost was about $125 (for 3 14-foot long shelves; it would have been half that if we’d done shorter shelves).
+I used this tutorial, and the total cost was about $125 (for 3 14-foot long shelves; it would have been half that for shorter shelves).

-The whiteboards were more challenging, because whiteboards are really expensive–unless you make your own!
+The whiteboards were more challenging, because whiteboards are really expensive–unless you make your own.
 But I couldn’t find any tutorials that didn’t destroy your walls in the process of hanging it.
 The directions at Cool Tools gave me hope that it could be done, and my husband came up with an ingenious way to hang it.
-Here’s what we did: